 4.)
 A gopher’s daily food yield is up to 60% of its body weight.

 5.)
 Their diet consists of tubers, roots, bulbs, berries, shrubs, nuts, grass, and earthworms.
+This technically makes them omnivores (eat plant and animal matter).

 But wait, there’s more on the gopher!

 6.)
-Most gopher tunnels are about 18 inches deep but can reach depths of up to 6 feet!
+Most gopher tunnels are about 18 inches deep but they can reach depths of up to 6 feet!

 Did you know…?